rackerlabs/design-system/_component_design/text-fields.md

 <section class="static-section" markdown="1">

-## Text Areas

 <div class="hxRow"  markdown="1">

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

-### Basic layout
+### Text Areas

-- Layout specs for text areas are the same as for text inputs.
+Use a text area when you want the user to enter long-form content up to a predetermined limit.

+Consider the following guidelines when you construct a multi-line text area:

 - Text areas are taller than text fields and wrap overflow text onto a new line.
 - Text areas scroll vertically when the cursor reaches the bottom of the field.
-- They can include an optional draggable resize icon in the lower corner.
+- A text area can include an optional draggable resize icon in the lower corner.
+- All text field specifications apply to a text area.
+- Text area states follow the same layout and behaviors as text fields.

 {% endcolumn %}